VBitsHub/ALU_TeknoparrotHooksBinding/README.md

 # ALU_TeknoparrotHooksBinding
-Some bindings hooks to get teknoparrot to work with the ALU.
+Some bindings hooks using x360ce to get teknoparrot to work with the ALU.
 Place in the root of the teknoparrot folder.

 Initial Release of the Teknoparrot Hook and bindings for teknoparrot to be used with the AtGames Legends Ultimate